shashankrushiya/shashankrushiya.github.io/README.md

 #### Prerequisites:
 1. Push your code to a GitHub repository
 2. Enable GitHub Pages in your repository settings
-3. Set the source to "GitHub Actions"
+3. Set the source to "GitHub Actions" and branch to `gh-pages` (root)

 #### Automatic Deployment:
 - Every push to the `main` branch triggers automatic deployment
-- The site will be available at `https://yourusername.github.io/Portfolio`
+- The site will be available at `https://shashankrushiya.github.io/`

 #### Manual Deployment:
 ```bash